Iranian Georgians: Safavid era

-During his travels the Italian adventurer Pietro Della Valle claimed that there was no household in Persia without its Georgian slaves, noticing the huge amounts of Georgians present everywhere in society.
+During his travels the Italian adventurer Pietro Della Valle claimed that there was no household in Persia without their own Georgian slaves, noticing the huge amounts of Georgians present everywhere in society.
 The later Safavid capital, Isfahan, was home to many Georgians.
-Many of the city's inhabitants were of Georgian, Circassian, and Daghistani descent.
-Engelbert Kaempfer, who was in Safavid Persia in 1684-85, estimated their number at 20,000.
-Following an agreement between Shah Abbas I and his Georgian subject Teimuraz I of Kakheti ("Tahmuras Khan"), whereby the latter submitted to Safavid rule in exchange for being allowed to rule as the region's wāli (governor) and for having his son serve as dāruḡa ("prefect") of Isfahan in perpetuity, a Georgian prince converted to Islam served as governor.
-He was accompanied by a certain number of soldiers, and they spoke in Georgian among themselves.
-There must also have been some Georgian Orthodox Christians.
+Many of the city's inhabitants were of Georgian, Circassian, and Dagestani descent.
+Engelbert Kaempfer, who was in Safavid Persia, estimated their number at 20,000.

+Following an agreement between Shah Abbas I and his Georgian subject Teimuraz I of Kakheti ("Tahmuras Khan"), the latter submitted to Safavid rule in exchange for being allowed to rule as the region's wāli (governor) and for having his son serve as dāruḡa ("prefect") of Isfahan.
 The royal court in Isfahan had a great number of Georgian ḡolāms (military slaves) as well as Georgian women.
-Although they spoke Persian or Turkic, their mother tongue was Georgian.
+Although they primarily spoke Persian or Turkic, their mother tongue was Georgian.

-During the last days of the Safavid empire, the Safavids arch enemy, namely the neighboring Ottoman Turks, as well as neighboring Imperial Russia, but also the tribal Afghans from the far off easternmost regions of the empire took advantage of Iranian internal weakness and invaded Iran.
+During the last days of the Safavid empire, rivals such as the Ottomans, Imperial Russia, and the tribal Afghans invaded Iran.
 The Iranian Georgian contribution in wars against the invading Afghans was crucial.
-Georgians fought in the battle of Golnabad, and in the battle of Fereydunshahr.
+Georgians fought in the Battle of Gulnabad, and in the battle of Fereydunshahr.
 In the latter battle they brought a humiliating defeat to the Afghan army.

-In total, the Persian sources mention that during the Safavid era 225,000 Georgians were transplanted to mainland Iran during the first two centuries, while the Georgian sources keep this number at 245,000.
+In total, Persian sources mention that during the Safavid era 225,000 Georgians were settled in the Iranian mainland during the first two centuries, while Georgian sources keep this number at 245,000.

 Afsharid era

-During the Afsharid dynasty, 5,000 Georgian families were moved to mainland Iran according to the Persian sources, while the Georgian sources keep it on 30,000 persons.
+During the Afsharid dynasty, 5,000 Georgian families were moved to the mainland according to the Persian sources, with the Georgian sources number the deportees at 30,000 people.

 Qajar era

-During the Qajar dynasty, the last Iranian empire that would, despite very briefly, have effective control over Georgia, 15,000 Georgians were moved to Iran according to the Persian sources, while the Georgian ones mention 22,000 persons.
+During the Qajar dynasty, the last Iranian empire that would have control over Georgia, 15,000 Georgians were moved to Iran according to the Persian sources, while the Georgian ones mention 22,000 people.
 This last large wave of Georgian movement and settlement towards mainland Iran happened as a result of the Battle of Krtsanisi in 1795.